-- Bald Eagles often steal prey from other raptors, especially Ospreys (Pandion
+- Often steal prey from other raptors, especially Ospreys (Pandion

-- Bald Eagles are social outside of the breeding season, especially where food is
+- Are social outside of the breeding season, especially where food is

-- Bald Eagles are still threatened by shooting and trapping.
+- Are still threatened by shooting and trapping.

 Seasonal Count – from North Lookout – 1934 to Date